chankrrn/WRO-FE-YBR/mech/mech_README.md

 ### __- Motor Drive Gear:__ LEGO Technic Gear 28 Tooth
-The 28-tooth motor drive gear was chosen to work directly with the 28-tooth differential gear, creating a 1:1 gear ratio.
-This allows power to be transferred smoothly from the motor to the drivetrain without changing the motor’s speed or torque at this stage.
+The 28-tooth motor drive gear connects directly to the 28-tooth differential gear, creating a 1:1 gear ratio.
+This allows power to transfer smoothly without changing the motor’s speed or torque.
+Using matching gears also simplifies the drivetrain, reduces alignment issues, and works seamlessly with LEGO Technic components.
+Overall, it provides a stable and efficient connection between the motor and differential.

-Using gears with the same number of teeth also keeps the drivetrain simple and helps reduce alignment issues and unnecessary friction.
-Since the 28-tooth gear is compatible with LEGO Technic components, it can be easily connected to the differential system.

-Overall, this gear provides a simple, stable, and efficient connection between the motor and the differential, helping the drivetrain operate smoothly and reliably.

 ### __- Differential Gear:__ LEGO Technic Differential Gear (28 teeth)
-The LEGO Technic Differential Gear (28 teeth) is used to transfer power from the motor to the two wheels while allowing each wheel to rotate at a different speed.
-This is especially important when the robot turns, since the inner and outer wheels need to travel different distances.
+The LEGO Technic Differential Gear (28 teeth) transfers power to the two wheels while allowing them to rotate at different speeds during turns.
+Its internal bevel gears distribute power smoothly, reducing wheel slip and improving control.
+The 28-tooth gear also connects easily with LEGO Technic and custom components, making it a reliable choice for the drivetrain and improving the robot’s cornering and maneuverability.

-Inside the differential, bevel gears distribute the motor’s rotation to both sides.
-When the robot moves straight, both wheels rotate at similar speeds.
-During a turn, the inner wheel can slow down while the outer wheel rotates faster, helping reduce wheel slip and making the robot easier to control.

-The 28-tooth outer gear also works well with other LEGO Technic gears, making it easy to connect with custom adapters and non-LEGO components.
-Overall, the differential improves the robot’s cornering, maneuverability, and drivetrain performance.

 ### - Driving Motor with Differential Gear
 After discussing the motor and differential gear and the reasons for selecting them, the next step is to evaluate the performance of the drivetrain when these two components are connected.
 This analysis focuses on determining the resulting speed and torque, which are important factors in understanding and improving the robot’s overall performance.